Obesity: What should you know

 How can obesity be prevented?

-• Including nutritious food in your diet like fruits, vegetables, legumes and lean meat
+• Including nutritious foods in your diet like fruits, vegetables, legumes, and lean meat

 • Eat high-fat and high-calorie foods in moderate amounts